What Is Unlock?

 How Long Does It Take?

-Unlocking an eligible device can take between 1-3 business days, but may take up to 20 business days depending on the carrier and its policies, server availability.
+Unlocking an eligible device can take between 1-3 business days, but may take up to 20 business days depending on the Network’s provider policies and server availability.

 Once the unlock request is submitted, the final step is to wait until the carrier completes the process.